Ready, Set, Go! An Introduction to Job Matching

 Complacent leaders without vision

-Leaders must work to develop clear, understood purpose and actively align employees and roles with initiatives, otherwise hard work will continually be wasted effort, which in turn will deplete employee morale and retention.
+Leaders must work to develop a clear, well-understood purpose and actively align employees and roles with initiatives; otherwise, hard work will continually be wasted, which in turn will deplete employee morale and retention.

 How to get started matching people with the right jobs